axismaps/axis-jekyll/_posts/2015-06-18-cartography-with-an-actual-blindfold.markdown

 }
 {% endhighlight %}

 - As seen above, the use of the `.hidden` class is very important.
-This allows screen readers to â€œseeâ€ something, even though people can't see it.
+This allows screen readers to "see" something, even though people can't see it.
 - Using a `hidden` class is different than using `display: none` or `visible: hidden`.
 Changing the display to none or the visibility to hidden takes the element out of the screen reader's view.
 - `role` - <a href="http://www.w3.org/TR/wai-aria/roles">ARIA-role w3 page</a> - this one can get complicated as there are four different categories that can be used, but the idea is that you can tell the screen reader what the element is for.
 The four categories are:
-  1. Abstract Roles â€“ Do not use.
+  1. Abstract Roles – Do not use.
-  2. Widget Roles â€“ Define what the element is to be used for.
+  2. Widget Roles – Define what the element is to be used for.
 This is helpful when, for example, you have `div` operating as a `button`.
-Most of the time, you should just mark it up as a button, but if you can't, then you can assign `role=â€buttonâ€` and it acts as a button to screen readers.
+Most of the time, you should just mark it up as a button, but if you can't, then you can assign `role="button"` and it acts as a button to screen readers.
-  3. Document Structure â€“ Defines what structure the element has.
+  3. Document Structure – Defines what structure the element has.
 This is so the screen reader can take special care with the pronunciation and navigation of that element.
-For example, the `math` role tells the screen reader that mathematical formulas are in coming and to take appropriate action (such as saying â€œeh-ex-squaredâ€ instead of â€œax-squaredâ€ when ax2 is encountered).
+For example, the `math` role tells the screen reader that mathematical formulas are in coming and to take appropriate action (such as saying "eh-ex-squared" instead of "ax-squared" when ax2 is encountered).
-  4. Landmark Roles â€“ Define the different areas of the document (such as `navigation`, `main`, `search`, etcâ€¦) so the screen reader can jump between them easily.
+  4. Landmark Roles – Define the different areas of the document (such as `navigation`, `main`, `search`, etc...) so the screen reader can jump between them easily.

-- `alt` tags â€“ This is pretty well known, but I'll reiterate.
+- `alt` tags – This is pretty well known, but I'll reiterate.
 Put descriptive `alt` tags on all images so that the screen reader knows what the picture is about.
 Make sure it's short though, no need to wax eloquent on all the little details of the logo.
-- links â€“ This is probably the one I'm most guilty of.
-Don't have links where the only linked text is â€œClick here.â€ In context, this is fine.
+- links – This is probably the one I'm most guilty of.
+Don't have links where the only linked text is "Click here."
+In context, this is fine.
 But out of context this doesn't make any sense.
 And many screen reader users navigate by pulling up a list of links in which only the text of the actual link is available, so the links very well may be spoken out of context.
-Don't say â€œclick hereâ€, say â€œLink to Annual Report PDFâ€.
+Don't say "click here", say "Link to Annual Report PDF".
 Oh, and don't leave the full link in visible text or the screen reader will read "double-u, double-u, double-u, dot ...".

 *Testing:* Testing ARIA tags is mostly about testing things with a screen reader.
 The testing part of the Screen Reader section below has more information.

 ### Screen Readers

 And now to the most well known accessibility genre, the screen reader.
 Screen Readers work by reading off the text from a web page.
-How they do this is different for each one and can devolve into a similar situation as the early 2000's with web browsers â€“ each one its own special flower.
+How they do this is different for each one and can devolve into a similar situation as the early 2000's with web browsers – each one its own special flower.
 There is some standardization and it is getting better, but you will still run into situations where different screen readers read the same markup differently (especially when Javascript gets involved).

 The four main ones that are relevant to interactive web sites are [JAWS](http://www.freedomscientific.com/Products/Blindness/JAWS), [NVDA](http://www.nvaccess.org/), [VoiceOver](http://www.apple.com/accessibility/osx/voiceover/), and [ChromeVox](http://www.chromevox.com/).
 JAWS, the most widely used screen reader, is a commercially licensed piece of software for Windows, especially popular in academia and government.
 NVDA is an open-source program for Windows.
 VoiceOver belongs to Apple and is bundled with OSX.
 ChromeVox is a Google created plugin for Chrome that is really helpful for developers (though because of its integration with Chrome, it does create some headaches as seen below).

 Each screen reader sees the world slightly differently.
 This can create some head bashing moments as the notes below make clear.
 They were filed as apart of a Github bug report for the accessibility upgrade I was working on this week.
 The list was a long list of images where each one, on click, would open up to a carousel widget to view more images from that spot.
-The carousel widget had a left and right HTML button that were supposed to be navigable by keyboard arrows, mouse clicks on display arrows, and keyboard â€œenterâ€ when the focus was on a display arrow.
+The carousel widget had a left and right HTML button that were supposed to be navigable by keyboard arrows, mouse clicks on display arrows, and keyboard "enter" when the focus was on a display arrow.

 ---